MiguVerse/MC-Optimized-preset/README.md

 - Includes error checking (verifies jar file exists before starting)
 - Displays startup information with color-coded errors
 - Keeps terminal open on crash for debugging
+- Includes **DLeaf.enableFMA** for LeafMC math optimizations, improving performance on compatible CPUs (If your CPU doesn't support it, worse performance may occur but to be real, who uses CPUs that don't support FMA in 2025?)

 **Usage**: